lawlesst/lawlesst.github.com/notebook/pyjniusvivo.md

 ```

 #### Pyjnius Installation
 The [installation instructions](http://pyjnius.readthedocs.org/en/latest/installation.html) for Pyjnius are pretty straightforward.
 I would recommend installing it within a [virtualenv](http://pypi.python.org/pypi/virtualenv) environment.
-These are the installation steps an Ubuntu Server box but should be pretty similar on other platforms.
+Below are the installation steps I took on an Ubuntu Server box but should be pretty similar on other platforms.
 Make sure that you have a [JDK](http://en.wikipedia.org/wiki/Java_Development_Kit) installed.
 You will also want to make sure your [classpath](http://en.wikipedia.org/wiki/Classpath_(Java)) is set if you want to use external libraries.

 ```
 vagrant@lucid32:~$ mkdir pyjnius-project